Seeds of contemplative practices and pedagogy

 Contemplative practices can be visually represented as a “tree” (Duerr, 2004).
-Read more from Maia Duerr about the process of developing this tree,[OR, LINK TO ROSEMARY’S VIDEO]
+Read more from Maia Duerr about the process of developing this tree.
+You can also hear from our own Rosemary Reilly talking about the tree in this video.

-In this resource we use the “branches” and the “roots” of this tree to frame our presentations of the materials in this OER.
-In this section, we discuss the what and why that gives us the purpose for contemplative pedagogy: what these terms mean, connect contemplative pedagogy to the feeling of awe, share benefits from the literature, and share testimonials from our own instructors and their students.
+In this resource we use the “branches” and the “roots” of this tree to frame our presentations of the materials.
+In this first section, we discuss the what and why that gives us the purpose for contemplative pedagogy: what these terms mean, connect contemplative practices and pedagogy to your goals for students, discuss contemplative pedagogy and awe, and share testimonials from our own instructors and their students.

 The Tree of Contemplative Practices.
 The roots symbolize the foundation of awareness and connection, while the trunk represents the core of being present and connected to life.
 The branches are various groupings of practices, such as Stillness, Generative, Creative, Active, Relational, Movement, and Ritual/Cyclical, with specific examples listed on the leaves, like meditation, loving-kindness, journaling, and deep listening.